Theme:

 Feudal Lords Turned Warlords

 Other prominent families, such as the Mengals and Marris, have similarly exploited state resources.
-Sardar Akhtar Mengal, a former chief minister and head of the Balochistan National Party (BNP), has long criticized Islamabad for “oppression,” yet his tenure saw little improvement in governance.
+Sardar Akhtar Mengal, a former chief minister and head of the Balochistan National Party (BNP), has long criticised Islamabad for “oppression,” yet his tenure saw little improvement in governance.

 Militias: A Business Model for Elites